Russel Brothers: Fort Frances years 1907-1937

 After 1950 Russel Brothers became Russel-Hipwell Engines Limited (named of unit founded in 1943).
 In 1961 the name Russel Brothers Limited reemerged and lasted until 1994.

 The company built 1200 boats in its lifetime as Russel Brothers and Russel-Hipwell.

 The company built mostly tugs and logging boats, but made diesel switching locomotives as well.
 During World War II they made boats used in the D-Day landings.

 While the company ceased manufacturing boats in 1974, the company continued metal fabrication until 1994.
-The company went bankrupt and property was sold for condos in 2006.
+The company went bankrupt and property was sold for condos in 2006, but the land remains vacant for remediation.